LincaMarius/ISAP-1_Logisim_Simulation/README.md

 This information can be seen in figure 3.

-The implementation of the Clock and Reset block in the Logisim program is shown in the following figure
+The implementation of the Clock and Reset Block in Logisim software is shown in the following figure

 ![ Figure 4 ](/Pictures/Figure4.png)

 ### Program Counter implementation
 Program Counter has the following input, output and control signals:
-- CP – Program Counter content increment
+- CP – Program Counter Counting - increment Program Counter content
-- CLK – clock signal that ensures synchronism in the operation of the computer
+- CLK – Clock - clock signal that ensures synchronism in the operation of the computer
-- CLR – reset signal that initializes the Program Counter to zero
+- CLR – Clear - reset signal that initializes the Program Counter to zero
-- EP – output activation for putting data from the Program Counter on the Bus
+- Ep – Program Counter Enable - output activation for putting data from the Program Counter on the bus
-- Data Output – connects to the Bus
+- DOUT – Data Output – connects to the bus

-The implementation of the Program Counter block in Logisim is shown in the following figure:
+The implementation of the Program Counter Block in Logisim is shown in the following figure:

 ![ Figure 5 ](/Pictures/Figure5.png)